 Triage is the process for directing patients with different levels of clinical urgency in a timely manner to the most appropriate part of the service.
-The SBD operational policy, the on-site review and the review of patients' healthcare records confirmed the triage process of GP-patient referrals is in place at the service.
+The SBD operational policy, and on-site review, confirmed that all patient referrals are triaged by the consultant breast surgeon, the category is assigned and an appointment issued.
+At the time of the Review, this information was recorded, for quality assurance purposes, onto an Excel data sheet.